neobrandll/TriviaGameAppF/README.md

 # TriviaGameApp

-An app made with react-native for the Mobile Device Development subject.
+A mobile app made with react-native for the Mobile Device Development subject.

 # Installing